FIT2082/28746244_RESEARCH_NOTEBOOK/Week2.md

 # Week 2

-This was the first week me and Time had the chance to meet Pierre - our supervisor for this project.
+This was the first week Tim and I had the chance to meet Pierre - our supervisor for this project.
 We were able to discuss the meat of the project, as well as goals for next week and the end of the project.

 ## What are we doing?